 Career assessments can aid students in the process of exploring and selecting a major, general occupational interests or a specific career field.
-The University of Arizona Career Services office offers a variety of career assessments, with each tailored to specific priorities of the individual.
+The University of Arizona Student Engagement & Career Development office offers

 - CareerBeam is a state-of-the-art program to help you in your job search.
 It is a self-paced process for implementing a strategic career search using web-enabled exercises and research tools to guide your process.

 Did you know?